oktadev/okta-blog/_source/_posts/2022-01-18-deploy-dotnet-container-aws-fargate.md

 options.Conventions.AuthorizePage("/Chat");
 ```

 > **Note**: At this point, if you try to authenticate the `/Chat` path using Google Chrome, you'll get an error.
-This is because we are running the app without TLS and Chrome blocks set-cookie headers with `SameSite=None` when the `Secure` attribute is not present (which will be preset only for HTTPS requests).
+This is because you are running the app without TLS and Chrome blocks set-cookie headers with `SameSite=None` when the `Secure` attribute is not present (which will be preset only for HTTPS requests).

 Let's make sure our docker container can run with HTTPS.

-First, we need to create a certificate.
-We can use the .NET CLI for creating self-signed certificates for development.
+First, you need to create a certificate.
+You can use the .NET CLI for creating self-signed certificates for development.
 Please note that this is only for development purposes and should not be used in production.

 Run the following command to create a self-signed certificate.
 Use the correct command based on your OS and use an appropriate password.